icub-tech-iit/test-skin-patches/README.md

     sudo ip link set can0 type can bitrate 1000000 sudo ip link set up can0
     ```
+> [!note]
+> The previous instructions have to be done every time you disconnect/connect the esd-can

 2. From within the container's desktop GUI, open up a terminal console for each of the following commands to be launched:
     ```console
     yarpserver